flyleeee/hugo-page/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin

+  - block: markdown
+    id: news
+    content:
+      title: Recent News
+      # subtitle: A subtitle
+      text:
+      * [05/2023] Our paper “[Robustness-Aware Word Embedding Improves Certified Robustness to Adversarial Word Substitutions](https://aclanthology.org/2023.findings-acl.42/)” has been accepted to the findings of EMNLP 2022
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'

   - block: collection
     id: featured
     content: